revpwn/revpwn.github.io/Writeups/rev/SunshineCTF-UselessVM/README.md

 First we call `new` and initialize a new portion of memory to act as our virtual machine's address space.
 We setup some registers, memory, and an output_buffer.
 Next, we call `init_flag`.
 We like flags around these parts, so this function was definitely of interest.
 However, the only real thing of interest here is that we see our flag is loaded in at address `0xe080` in our vm's memory.
 We then take some user_input as bytes, convert that into an iterator, then start iterating.
 This tells us that we should be able to send our payload with all our opcodes in one line.
 Going down we run into what we will soon find out is the most interesting function `execute_instruction`.

-`execute_instruction` will take the opcode we provide to determine where to jump in the switch statement to execute that instruction
+`execute_instruction` will take the opcode we provide to determine where to jump in the switch statement to execute that specific instruction

 ..kind of..

 The opcode we pass in is actually right-shifted by 5 `val = opcode >> 5`, this means that if we want to jump into the first case in the switch statement we need to pass a value from 32-63.
 This is because for all values in that range `opcode >> 5 == 1`.
-These are the ranges for each of the 7 cases.
+The ranges for all 7 cases are:

 |     opcode    |   range                       |